websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

    ![Click Run Now for your new Dispatch Task.](./creating-a-new-dispatch-task-executor/images/02.png)

-   If successful, it should print "Hello World!" to the console when executed.
+   If successful, it should print the following message to the console when executed.

    ```log
    INFO [liferay/dispatch/executor-2][S7A3DispatchTaskExecutor:30] Invoke #doExecute(DispatchTrigger, DispatchTaskExecutorOutput)